openvinotoolkit/openvino/docs/optimization_guide/nncf/ptq/quantization_w_accuracy_control.md

 * ``drop_type`` defines how the accuracy drop will be calculated: ``ABSOLUTE`` (used by default) or ``RELATIVE``.

-``nncf.quantize_with_accuracy_control()`` API supports all the parameters from :doc:nncf.quantize() <basic_quantization_flow> API and you can also use them to quantize a model with accuracy control and a custom configuration.
+``nncf.quantize_with_accuracy_control()`` API supports all the parameters from :doc:`Basic 8-bit quantization <basic_quantization_flow>` API and you can also use them to quantize a model with accuracy control and a custom configuration.

-If the accuracy or performance of the quantized model is not satisfactory, you can try :doc:Training-time Optimization <tmo_introduction> as the next step.
+If the accuracy or performance of the quantized model is not satisfactory, you can try :doc:`Training-time Optimization <tmo_introduction>` as the next step.

 See also
 ####################

 * `NNCF Example: Post-Training Quantization of Anomaly Classification OpenVINO model with control of accuracy metric <https://github.com/openvinotoolkit/nncf/blob/develop/examples/post_training_quantization/openvino/quantize_with_accuracy_control/README.md>`__
 * `NNCF Example: Post-Training Quantization of YOLOv8 OpenVINO Model with control of accuracy metric <https://github.com/openvinotoolkit/nncf/blob/develop/examples/post_training_quantization/openvino/yolov8_quantize_with_accuracy_control/README.md>`__
-* :doc:`Optimizing Models at Training Time <tmo_introduction>`*
+* :doc:`Optimizing Models at Training Time <tmo_introduction>`

 @endsphinxdirective